Jenkinstown Park: History

+The park was formerly part of the old Bryan-Bellew Estate.
+A small garden to commemorate Thomas Moore's association with the house has been laid down on the site of the old house.

 Facilities

-Facilities include a picnic site, forest walks, deer park and a craft centre.
-A small garden to commemorate Thomas Moore's association with the house has been laid down on the site of the old house.
+Facilities include a picnic site, forest walks, small commemorative garden, deer park and a craft centre.
 There are walks of between one and three kilometres through a plantation of mixed broadleaf and conifers.
+The park is managed by Coillte.